Disabled Students Allowance

 Firstly, you will need to send evidence of your disability together with a DSA1 application form (available from the websites linked to above depending on your nationality).

-Once your funding body have processed your application and established your eligibility for DSA they will write to you asking you to book an Assessment of Needs.
+Once your funding body has processed your application and established your eligibility for DSA they will write to you asking you to book an Assessment of Needs.
 You can do this at our DSA Assessment Centre or any other accredited assessment centre.

 Once you have had your assessment, a report will be written making recommendations for support and sent to your funding body.
 They will then confirm the support which will be funded and explain how to go about arranging this.
 Find out more about the Assessment Process»